 - 911 emergency service - Indiana law requires customers to pay a fee to support their local emergency telephone systems.
-The monthly fee is currently set at 75 cents for both landline and wireless telephones.
+The monthly fee is currently set at $1.00 for both landline and wireless telephones.

 - Telephone/telecom relay charge – This state-mandated fee helps provide telephone service to consumers with speech and hearing impairments.
 Some bills list this charge as the Indiana Telephone Relay Access Corporation (InTRAC) surcharge.